nomanaa/nomanaa.github.io/_posts/2025-09-03-post-threathuntingsource.md

 - **Account activity** (logins, permissions, etc.)
 - **Operational actions** (system changes, updates, etc.)

 There isn’t a “perfect” set of logs or a single right amount of data.
 What’s useful depends on the organization’s goals and resources.
-A key skill is learning how to interpret the network architecture and spot unusual patterns in both endpoint activity and network traffic.
+A critical skill for identifying anomalies within your organization’s systems is the ability to interpret network architecture and recognize unusual patterns in both endpoint activity and network traffic.

 ---

-## Understanding the Network: Why Basics Matter
+## Understanding the Network: High Level Overview

-Malware may disguise itself by running under legitimate processes, but it can’t change how the operating system or the network itself works.
-That’s why learning **networking fundamentals** is so important for a threat hunter.
+More often than not, bad actors deploy malware on a victim’s system to disrupt services or exfiltrate information.
+While attackers may disguise malware by running it under legitimate processes, they cannot alter the fundamental behavior of the operating system or the network.
+This is why a solid understanding of **networking fundamentals** is essential for every threat hunter.

-Here are some essentials:
+Here are some basic netowrking setup:

 - **Client-server vs. peer-to-peer (P2P):** In client-server setups, a central server provides services to clients.
 In P2P (like torrents), devices share files directly.
 - **VLANs:** Virtual LANs group devices so they act as if they’re on the same wire.
 Traffic can’t cross between VLANs without a router or layer 3 switch, which adds segmentation and security.
 - **Gateways and routers:** A gateway connects different networks.
 Routers sit between your internal network and the internet, translating private addresses into public ones via **NAT (Network Address Translation)**.
 - **Switches and bridges:** Switches use MAC addresses to forward packets efficiently inside a network.
 Bridges connect separate networks as if they were one.
-- **Protocols:** Common ones include DHCP (hands out IPs to devices), TCP/UDP (transport), DNS (resolves names to IPs), and HTTP/HTTPS (web traffic).
+- **Protocols:** Protocols are used to communicate in the right way.some common ones include DHCP (hands out IPs to devices), TCP/UDP (transport), DNS (resolves names to IPs), and HTTP/HTTPS (web traffic).
 - **Wi-Fi essentials:** SSID names, encryption, and channels all affect security and performance.

-Together, these basics explain how data moves—and what types of logs we can expect.
+It is important that as a security analyst we understand these basics and know how data moves—and what types of logs we can expect.

 ---

-## Windows as a Log Goldmine
+## Log sources in Windows Machine

 If you’re using Windows, one of the richest sources of log data is the **Event Viewer**.
 It stores several categories of logs: